-The Marathon County Historical Society will present “History of Forensic Imaging and Photography,” another topic in its History Speaks series, at 2 pm Saturday, October 21, 2017, at the Woodson History Center, 410 McIndoe St., Wausau.
-Bob Sanders will present this overview of camera history.
+As camera technology developed, so did its application in helping to solve crimes.
+Retired forensic photographer Bob Sanders will present “History of Forensic Imaging and Photography”, another topic in the Marathon County Historical Society’s History Speaks lecture series.
+His presentation will be at 2 pm Saturday, October 21, 2017, at the Woodson History Center, 410 McIndoe St., Wausau.

 Bob Sanders retired as the Forensic Imaging Unit Leader in the Wisconsin State Crime Laboratory in Wausau.
-He has 36 years of experience as a forensic photographer and imaging specialist.
+He has spent 36 years as a forensic photographer and imaging specialist.

 There is no admission fee; however, donations are appreciated.
 Registration is not required.